wegiangb/NERC_EDI/README.md

 # WP 1 Literature Review of Air Quality networks

+## · A literature review of Air quality sensors, AQ domain and usage of air quality measurements

 To do after hackathon

 ### ·       Understanding optimisation of AQ Sensor network accuracies